C2SM/icon-vis/README.md

 <img src=transect/Figure_1_transect.png width="450"/>
 <img src=transect/Figure_2_transect.png width="450"/>
 </p>

+# Usage

+### Notebooks and Scripts

+Within this repository there are both Jupyter Notebooks and Python scripts for various examples of plots.
+The Python scripts can be used with your input data as parameters, or as guidance for creating your own script which is tailored to your data or visualization needs.
+The scripts and notebooks often use Python modules from the [modules](/modules) folder, as well as custom [formatoptions](/formatoptions) which can then be used very easily while plotting with psyplot.

+### Example Data

+The notebooks and example plots in this repository use data which is stored on an FTP server.
+This data can be downloaded by running the data/get_data.py script. `cd data` and then run:

+	python get_data.py

+Or you can use the function `get_example_data` in your notebooks.
+More information on the data downloaded can be found in the [data folder](/data) README.

 # Trouble shooting
 1. The psyplot library needs the boundary variables (clon_bnds, clat_bnds).
 If they are not in the nc file, the information needs to be added with a grid file.
 The error is likely to be: *ValueError: Can only plot 2-dimensional data!*